alireza-keivan/face-emotion-recognition-/README.md

 ## Model Architecture

-The CNN for facial expression recognition is built using Keras.
-The architecture is as follows:
+The CNN used for emotion recognition has the following architecture:
 1. **Convolutional Layers**:
    - 3 convolutional layers with ReLU activation.
    - MaxPooling layers for downsampling.